It’s time for a thought experiment!

 It is also encouraging that the teachers had a slightly more realistic view of the effectiveness of interventions to permanently raise IQ than the non-teachers.
 On average, the non-teachers thought that the interventions would raise IQ by 2.2 points more than the teachers.
 So, even though the teachers are overly optimistic, the non-teachers are even more so.

 Nevertheless, there is a general lack of understanding of the basics of intelligence.
 If this convenience sample is typical, then most teachers hold ideas that are so wrong that similarly severe misunderstandings in medicine or engineering would put people’s lives in danger.
 Teachers have several misunderstandings about the importance of intelligence, its impact on schooling outcomes, and the malleability of IQ.
 This study is one of many data points that shows the need for my upcoming book, In the Know: Debunking 35 Myths About Human Intelligence, which addresses many of these misconceptions.
+[Update: The book has been released.]

 This study is part of a growing body of evidence showing that educational professionals hold beliefs that are not supported by empirical evidence.
 For example, a prior study that we published showed that university education departments offer many courses teaching the empirically unsupported theory of multiple intelligences (Burton & Warne, 2020).
 Teachers’ overwhelming belief in mindset theory (with its shaky evidence) is another example.
 Teachers’ lack of knowledge about one of the most important traits for educational success is embarrassing for the field and potentially harmful for students.